 Student Legal Advice Centre and Pro Bono work

 Our Student Legal Advice Centre enables you to build your skills in clinical legal practice by offering free advice and assistance to members of the public.
-It reaches out to individuals who might otherwise be unable to access such services due to financial constraints.
+Volunteering in the Centre provides you the opportunity to develop transferrable skills that will assist you in gaining the skills required once you graduate – and not limited to a career as a solicitor.

 Our teaching team includes barristers, solicitors, and professors in Law.
 Several are still actively engaged with practice, which helps you keep up to date with contemporary issues in justice.
 Our teaching is also enriched by research covering some of the most pressing issues confronting society today, from slavery to digital privacy.